 This chapter is not focused on the whole configuration of EDX, but rather on the specific parts related to Docker.
 Therefore, in order to configure EDX, please read the relevant section for Linux (see chapter 6).

-11.1.1 Bare-bone Docker Host setup
+12.1.1 Bare-bone Docker Host setup

-You may use the docker-compose.yml in the zip-files provided in the download, but you only need the part provided for the toolbox itself.
-Here we show a slight variation from the one provided in the zip-file:
+You may use the docker-compose.yml in the zip-files provided in the download.
+Such a setup is convenient for testing/development.